Accreditation 15 May 2026

 - Staff training: All clinical staff receive regular training on hand hygiene, donning and doffing personal protective equipment (PPE), and managing sharps injuries.

-Without Turkish Ministry of Health accreditation, a clinic may claim to follow these practices, but there is no independent verification.
+Without the International Health Tourism Authorisation issued by the Turkish Ministry of Health, a clinic may claim to follow these practices, but there is no independent verification.
 For UK patients, this is the difference between trusting a promise and trusting a proven system.

 ### Emergency Preparedness: What Happens If Something Goes Wrong?